 "Morella" is great, and easily my favorite part, for reasons that I suspect might engender disfavor in someone else; the impulse seems to have been to see what would happen if you amped the melodramatic formula of Usher and Pit and the Pendulum and then condensed them into the tiniest possible space—naturally, thermodynamically, it becomes a white-hot ball.
 "Morella" moves almost assaultively from one emotional beat to the next, so if I still somewhat prefer Price's stylized grief in Pit in terms of quantity, I'm more awed by the dexterity of the shifting feelings here.
 Somehow, "Morella" never quite feels abrupt—maybe because Poe stories are like this already—or else the abruptness of it is simply successful, knocking you off balance and rendering you vulnerable to its approach.
 Perhaps it helps that Price is presently joined by someone who tries to match him at his own game—Pierce's chest-beating performance of self-loathing and self-pity even comes pretty close!—yet there's a brittle subtlety in his Locke that's new.
 I actually somewhat wish "Morella" were feature-length: I'm inordinately fascinated by these open discussions between father and daughter about mortality and madness, even how he strongly considered avenging Morella by tossing his baby out the window.
 Campy or not, I'm moved by how Locke seems confused because, now, he no longer wishes to.

 And it looks splendid: you don't usually get to see a cinematographer and art director work on the same basic idea four times in three years, and there are surprising riches to be found in the variations that Floyd Crosby and Daniel Haller, respectively, brought to their several Houses of Usher.
 The Locke manor, however, is their most perfect projection of a mind gone blank of anything but the past, from the furniture mummified by cobwebs to the desiccated grays of its colors, both reflected in Price's own face.
 And that's not to even speak of Morella, who, you've guessed, has been here all along.
 I noted that Baxter had returned with Price and Matheson, and his score for "Morella" likewise takes new directions, incorporating human howling within the rushing orchestra as an instrument in its own right.
 All told, I like this "Morella" more than Poe's "Morella."
 I suspect the big changes—in the story, Morella refers to mother and daughter alike; in the story, Locke grew to despise his wife—happened because, as the name "Lenor(a)" suggests, it's almost a more faithful adaptation of "The Raven" than "Morella."
-(A more faithful adaptation of "The Raven" than The Raven, for that matter.)
+(A more faithful adaptation of "The Raven" than The Raven, for that matter; likewise "Ligeia" and its adaptation.)
 But it's also scary.
 That's never a guarantee in these—the other thing animating this segment seems to be "what if, in Pit, there was a ghost?"
 That ghost is a swell piece of horror-on-a-budget-in-1962, taking the form of a cheesy optical effect, but granted a legitimately-unnerving supernatural quality, simply by moving the camera with her and dissolve-cutting between rooms.
 "Morella" concludes in a walloping finale (one that gets to take advantage of, and not for the last time, stock footage from Usher), and it's loaded with crushing overtones of incest, filicide, patricide, and suicide, and of grief fermented into insanity.
 It's my very favorite thing in Corman's Poes, and the most Poesque.
 (10/10)

 Having given the Usher formula its grand retirement (only to give it another last hurrah in Tomb of Ligeia), Corman now moves on to something completely different: a horror... comedy?
 Much rarer then than now, it was a mode the AIPs would toy with for a few years, thanks to the success of the partnership established here.
 So: Price's narrator returns to announce the next sequence shall be an adaptation of "The Black Cat."
 It is, but at the lowest possible fidelity.
 Perhaps that's because "The Black Cat" is one of Poe's most unpalatable stories, about little more than animal and spousal abuse, seeming to exist mostly just for the sake of its own ugliness.
 Nevertheless, and after its fashion, this "Black Cat" is a very solid adaptation of "Cask of Amontilldo," redeploying the Pit model of adding an extended prologue for the climactic setpiece that had, in Poe's original, formed the entirety of the tale.
 This is not done with total grace.
 Here, Fortunado is given the surname "Luchresi," when that was his hated rival.
 Montresor is given the surname Herringbone, emphasizing the segment's biggest problem, which is that it's set in America and not Italy (and so therefore fails to conclude in the decaying atmosphere of a crypt strewn with bones and stained with nitre).
 As for Poe's "Black Cat," from that our film takes the existence of a wife, and, also, a cat.
 The pair of stories must have recommended themselves to Matheson for a mash-up due to the fact that they end similarly.
 Alternatively, then, the biggest problem is that this "Black Cat" fails to end with a visual confirmation of Poe's suggestion that, to have survived, the cat must've eaten something...